-- NJSLSA.R1.
+- 1. NJSLSA.R1.
 Read closely to determine what the text says explicitly and to make logical inferences and relevant connections from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text. - 2.
 Human activity and climate: HS-ESS3-1, HS-ESS3-6, HS-ESS3-5, HS-ESS3-4, and HS-ETS1-3. - 3.
-6.3 Active Citizenship in the 21st Century: All students will acquire the skills needed to be active, informed citizens who value diversity and promote cultural understanding by working collaboratively to affect the world, and the allocation of scarce resources.
-(Possible Topics)
+6.3 Active Citizenship in the 21st Century: All students will acquire the skills needed to be active, informed citizens who value diversity and promote cultural understanding by working collaboratively to address the challenges that are inherent in living in an interconnected world. - 4.
+8.1.2.CS.1: Select and operate computing devices that perform a variety of tasks accurately and quickly based on user needs and preferences.

+the world, and the allocation of scarce resources.
+(Possible Topics).